facebookresearch/nevergrad/docs/wizard.rst

 At Nevergrad we do a lot of benchmarking.
 We need it for improving our wizard and for checking our codes.
 We have the following conclusions overall:
    #.
 Do not trust a comparison on less than 30 objective functions, with several completely different settings (for example, not all with Scikit learn, or not all with Pytorch, etc).
    #.
-Do not trust a comparison if the dimensions do not range from 2 to 5000.
-   #.
-Do not trust a comparison if it is run by people who are the authors of a method involved in the comparison.
+A comparison is just an informed guess if there is not a wide range of settings in terms of dimension and objective functions.
    #.
 Do not trust positive results from a code which is not properly packaged (e.g. Pypi-packaged).
 This is just not very reproducible.

 I find the results in `MicroPredictions <https://microprediction.github.io/optimizer-elo-ratings/>`_ interesting: I reproduced some of their results so that I am convinced.
 BOBYQA, and its implementation there, are definitely interesting contributions to the state of the art.